In this week’s edition to “Ask Dr. J”, Dr. Jaffe is asked, “If your LRA test comes back reactive to a medication, do you recommend not taking it?”

 A common clinical assumption is that homeostatic mechanisms and immune defense and repair reserves are intact or can be spontaneously restored.
 This is not the case in autoimmune illnesses where homeostasis and immune defenses have been disrupted as marked by intracellular acidosis, impaired electron transport, and depletion of biochemical cofactors, often concurrently present.
 The cases and consequences for this are addressed in this article with emphasis on differential diagnosis and recent advances in laboratory testing.
 Read more

-In this week’s edition of “Ask Dr. J”, Dr. Russell Jaffe is asked about the antigen process when it relates …
+In this week’s “Ask Dr. J”, Dr. Russell Jaffe is asked “What does it mean when PERQUE Potent C Guard …